MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming can be used to create computer generated art, such as abstract images, music, and even 3D sculptures!
+Programming languages are often named after famous mathematicians, such as Pascal and Fortran.